Henry Fleete

 Henry Fleete (or Fleet) was an early English trader in the Colony of Virginia and Province of Maryland.
 He was a Burgess representative for the Virginia Colony, and interacted with William Claiborne during the time of conflict between Protestant Virginians and Catholic Maryland leadership.
 During a trading expedition with Henry Spelman of Jamestown, he was abducted and held captive by the Anacostan people for almost five years.

 Family and early life

-Fleete was the son of William Fleete of Chatham, Kent, and Debora Scott Fleete.
+Fleete was the son of William Fleete of Chartham, Kent, and Debora Scott Fleete.
 He was a great-grandson of Thomas Wyatt the Younger.
 Henry had brothers named Edward, John, and Reynold.
 His father, William Fleete, was of the Virginia Company of London.

 In Virginia colony

 Henry Fleete emigrated to Jamestown, Virginia in 1621 with incoming John Harvey (Virginia governor).

 During a trading expedition with Henry Spelman of Jamestown, Fleete was abducted and held captive by the Anacostan people for almost five years.
 He was 24-25 years old at the time of his capture.
 Henry was ransomed to the government of Virginia in c.
 1626.

 Fleete returned to England to tell others of his abduction, and persuaded William Cloberry and his organization associates to finance fur trade with natives in Virginia, specifically North American beaver fur.
 Fleet was master of the bark Paramour for Cloberry & Company.

 Fleete settled at "St. George's Hundred" on land granted to him near the St. Georges Creek.
 Fleete's house, West St. Mary's Manor was built around 1627 and used for meetings.

 In September, 1631, the Warwick sailed from England to Virginia with Fleete acting as factor and Captain John Dunton as the shipmaster.
 Fleete traded around the Potomac River, but was arrested for tax evasion by rival traders Charles Harman and John Utie.
 Henry Fleete was put on trial for tax evasion, but let free.